Orfadin capsules (Nitisinone)

 What If You Miss a Dose?

-If you forget a dose, do not take a double dose to make up for it.
-This may increase your chance of side effects.
-If you’re unsure what to do, ask your doctor or pharmacist.
+If you miss a dose, do not take a double dose to make up for it.
+Consult your doctor or pharmacist for guidance.

 Available Tablet Strengths